o3de/o3de.org/content/docs/contributing/to-docs/style-guide/guidance.md

 Documentation is written in U.S. English.
 Use simple and precise words, wherever possible.
 Write short and complete sentences.
 Break up information into smaller bodies of text.

-- **Precise words**: Whenever possible, use precise words with only one definition, or the primary definition of words from .
+- **Precise words**: Whenever possible, use precise words with only one definition, or the primary definition of words from a respectable U.S. English dictionary.
 For example, use "once" only when referring to the number of times that an action is performed.
 Don't use "once" to mark a point in time, like in "Once the download completes."

 - **Short and complete sentences**: Break up long sentences with multiple clauses into several short sentences to improve readability.
 Sentences must have a subject, verb, and object, and punctuation at the end.